 Speaking about the visit, Charlie Mack, CEO of Extern, said: “We are tremendously honoured to have The Duke and Duchess of Cambridge visit Extern today to learn more about the life-changing work which goes on at our Roscor Youth Village.
 Childhood should be a safe, happy, and precious time, but unfortunately, when things go wrong at home, or in care, it is often children who feel the brunt.
 That’s where Roscor makes a difference.
 While here, children feel safe, and through world-class specialist social care interventions we help them build resilience and empower them to plot a brighter future for themselves.
 Extern applauds the work Their Royal Highnesses are undertaking to raise awareness about the many challenges which children still face in our society today, including around mental health and wellbeing.
 Extern is committed to transforming lives, and here at Roscor, providing children with the opportunity to discover strengths and abilities they never knew they had is a vital part of that vision.
 It was a joy to see their Royal Highnesses share our vision in their genuine interest and engagement with everyone at Roscor today.”

 Ending the day back in Belfast at the iconic Empire Music Hall, Their Royal Highnesses will attend a party celebrating young people who are making a real difference in Northern Ireland.
-The band LARKS will take to the stage, and guests will encompass representatives from Northern Ireland’s business, arts and sport sectors, including Dame Mary Peters who was today appointed Lady Companion of the Most Noble of the Garter by Her Majesty The Queen.
+The band LARKS will take to the stage, and guests will encompass representatives from Northern Ireland’s business, arts and sports sectors, including Dame Mary Peters who was today appointed Lady Companion of the Noblest of the Garter by Her Majesty The Queen.

 The £80.00 trainers are described as, “Upgrade your workouts in these lightweight trainers.
 Ideal for studio workouts with a comfortable bootie construction and a stretch heel with loop for easy slip-on.
 Fresh Foam engineered cushioning helps you run freely without sacrificing a soft landing”.